Yingjia-Wan/BERT-predict-crosslingual-human-attention/README.md

 To install, create and activate a virtual environment and run:
 `pip3 install -r requirements.txt`

-For the more fine-grained analyses (POS-tags, word frequencies), you need to download the English spaCy model en_core_web_md to your virtual environment:
+*You also need to download the language-specific spaCy model either to your virtual environment, or incorporate it in the script, from https://spacy.io/models.
-`python -m spacy download en_core_web_md`

 ### 5. Regression analysis using Linear mixed models (LMM)